ietf-wg-acme/acme/draft-ietf-acme-acme.md

   in the "Retry-After" header field of the response, if any.

-* "valid": The server has issued the certificate and provisioned its URL to the "certificate" field of the application.
+* "valid": The server has issued the certificate and provisioned its URL to the "certificate" field of the order.
 Download the certificate.

 ### Pre-Authorization

-The application process described above presumes that authorization objects are created reactively, in response to an application for issuance.
+The order process described above presumes that authorization objects are created reactively, in response to an application for issuance.
 Some servers may also wish to enable clients to obtain authorization for an identifier proactively, outside of the context of a specific issuance.
 For example, a